BernhardWenzel/spring-data-rest-knockout-bookmarks/README.md

 ![Bookmarks web app](http://www.bernhardwenzel.com/assets/images/bookmarks-frontend.png)

-Note: Backend database is a in-memory H2 database.
+Note: Backend database is an in-memory H2 database.
 In order to keep data between session, it can be easily switched to file mode by un-commenting the lines in `src/main/resources/application.properties`.

 More details can be found in the [tutorial](http://bernhardwenzel.com/blog/2014/10/10/spring-boot-rest-knockout-bookmarks).